gesteves/kona/README.md

 This doesn't do much, it's simply used to check if a workout is scheduled for today and adjust some messaging on the home page accordingly.
 You can grab the calendar URL from https://www.trainerroad.com/app/profile/calendar-sync and add it to the environment variable.

+#### Dark Visitors

+This imports updated robots.txt directives from [Dark Visitors](https://darkvisitors.com/) to prevent data scrapers from scraping the site's content to train LLMs.
+To set it up, set up an acccount there to grab an access token, and add it to the environment variable.

 #### Netlify build hook

 To keep the information on the home page current, you can use a [Netlify build hook](https://docs.netlify.com/configure-builds/build-hooks/) to rebuild the site hourly.
 To set this up, create a build hook in the site's build configuration and add it to the `BUILD_HOOK_URL` environment variable.